 My second is now two and a half years old, and while I’m not pregnant again this time, I’m starting to feel touched out again.
 He nurses much more than she did at this age, and it will be hard to cut him off.
 It needs to happen, but since he is so much more dependent on it, it makes me feel guilty to feel this way.
 I have also had rounds of nursing aversion with him when my nipples are sore or he’s just petting me too much.
 He likes to pet when he nurses, and it can really make my skin crawl sometimes.
 It can be hard to let him finish nursing when this happens, but I try to suffer through it because I know it will take longer if I attempt to unlatch him.

 Ways you can get through feeling touched out.

 When you are touched out or have a nursing aversion, you can do things to help get through them.
 With my first, I sought professional help when I had a lot of pain while nursing.
 I reached out to my midwife and got some cream to help.
 My doula also helped make sure she was latching correctly.

 When you’re touched out, it’s important to give your mind and body a break.
 It may feel like touch is being demanded of you.
 As strange as it may sound, a different kind of touch, such as a comforting hug, can help.
 A massage can also do the trick.
 Taking a step back for a few minutes can also do wonders.
 You may need 15 minutes.
 You may need two hours.
 Planning time alone where you aren’t being touched may be just what you need.

-Feeling touched out may not be about touch at all, really, but about being overwhelmed.
+Feeling touched out may not be about touch but rather being overwhelmed.
 It happens to all of us.
 Kids are exhausting.
-Find out the thing that helps you calm down, and make sure to use it when you’re feeling touched out.
+Find the thing that helps you calm down, and use it when you feel touched out.